The Vicon Retarget app is installed with Evoke. You can start it in any of these ways:

 - Expand Vicon and then select Vicon Retarget.

-- On the desktop, double-click the Vicon Retarget shortcut.
+Double-click the Vicon Retarget shortcut.

 You can create retarget subjects from any suitable FBX file, using position and rotation constraints to drive target skeleton bones from the Vicon source skeleton bones.
 As the Vicon source skeleton is human, retargeting works best with biped targets.